Das deutsche Alphabet hat 26 Buchstaben.

 Exceptions!

-- Ä, Ö, Ü → modified vowels with an additional “e” sound.
+- Ä, Ö, Ü → modified vowels with an extra “e” sound.
 (For example: Äpfel, Öl, Über )

-- ß → only appears after long vowels or diphthongs (For example: Straße )
+- ß → only occurs after long vowels or diphthongs.
+(For example: Straße )

 Exercise 1: Grammar in action

-Instruction: Introduce yourself and spell your first and last name out loud.
+Instruction: Have a short conversation and spell the first and last name slowly.